John Partridge (astrologer): Swift hoax

 His pills, his almanacks or shoes.

-When Partridge published a letter proclaiming that he had not in fact died, Swift announced that his letter was false, as "they were sure no man alive ever to writ such damned stuff as this."
+When Partridge published a letter proclaiming that he had not in fact died, Swift announced that his letter was false, as "no man alive ever writ such damned stuff as this."
 Partridge's intense unpopularity among Church supporters, those whose deaths he had falsely predicted, anti-Whigs, and those who felt his "astrology" was in reality quackery kept the hoax going long after Swift finally dispensed with it.
 Partridge reportedly suffered from the effects of the hoax for the rest of his life.